sfriederichs/sfriederichs.github.io/_posts/2017-12-18-Brewing-Ginger-Beer.md

 I think I will also need a more temperature-consistent place to ferment the ginger beer.

+## 1-16-18 Update ##

+I moved the jug to a place that had a more consistent and higher temperature: a cabinet above my fridge.
+Most temperature readings since have been in the 73F-75F range.
+This is a pretty solid temperature for those yeast, so no concerns there.
+Unfortunately, I've had little or no movement on fermentation.
+I've had no pressure to release and no hint of carbonation.
+It could still be fermenting - just very slowly.
+Some of the people on the homebrew boards have said it takes weeks.
+Still, I know more now than I did before, so maybe I should try a new batch.
+The things I would do differently in the next batch:

+* Add more ginger and I would blend it for a long time in a food processor.
+This should increase the ginger flavor.
+* Add the lemon juice to the sugar and water and ginger in the saucepan before heating it.
+This will invert the sugar and make it easier for the yeast to digest it.
+* Bring the sugar/water/ginger/lemon mixutre to a boil, then reduce heat and let it simmer for 20-30 minutes.
+This should increase the ginger flavor and ensure the sugars are inverted.
+* Keep the jug above the refrigerator from the start.
+This should keep the yeast happy and fermenting.

+For the mean time I'll keep the jug where it is doing whatever it's doing.
+Patience.

 ## Resources ##

 * [How do I make my ginger beer spicy?](https://homebrew.stackexchange.com/q/7713)